• Individual Investor

 What is dollar cost averaging?

-When markets fluctuate, the last thing many of us want to do is continue investing in them.
+When markets decline, the last thing many of us want to do is continue investing in them.
 But rather than being scared by market volatility, take advantage of it with a strategy called dollar cost averaging.

 Dollar cost averaging involves making regular investments of a fixed amount over a period of time.
 Instead of attempting to time the market, you buy in at a range of different prices.